 This news sent shock down the country, mainly because of the question that, how come a former sportsman who takes care of his fitness and maintains a healthy lifestyle, get a heart attack?

-Back in December, choreographer and filmmaker Remo D’Souza suffered from a massive heart attack.
+Before that, choreographer and filmmaker Remo D’Souza suffered from a massive heart attack.
 He again suffered the attack while working out in the gym.

-Before that world renowned personal trainer Bob Harper, marathoner and triathlete David Cunningham, and many others have suffered heart attacks.
+World renowned personal trainer Bob Harper, marathoner and triathlete David Cunningham, and many others have suffered heart attacks.
 Similar cases of heart attacks have been on a rise in young individuals, in their 30s and 40s.

 A BIT ABOUT CVDs (CARDIOVASCULAR DISEASES)